didier-wenzek/blog/src/001_motivation.md

    One can also use a system like Spark or Flink to distribute computations over independent data sources.

 3. Finally, one can also build a database engine specifically designed for the application at hand.
-   For that to be realistic, such a bespoke database needs to be built using core components for the key aspects as storage, query optimization, query processing, transactions ...
+   For that to be realistic, such a bespoke database needs to be built using building blocks components for key aspects as storage, query optimization, query processing, transactions ...
    But, how can be such components designed and composed, given the transversal nature of the key database properties?

 Despite the apparent obstacles, this is that third direction that I propose to explore.